-Duval County jurors may now check in online to perform several common tasks.
-Jurors may update contact information, request postponements or excusals and confirm service by visiting our juror webpage.
+Duval County jurors are encouraged to check in online.
+Jurors can update contact information, request postponements or excusals, and confirm service by visiting our juror webpage.

 Please note that you will not be released from jury duty until you have completed one of the following:

-If you fail to appear as directed, you may be fined $100, found in contempt of court, and ordered to appear for service.
+If you fail to appear as directed, sanctions could include a fine of $100, being held in contempt of court, or being ordered to appear for future service.

 Report to the Duval County Courthouse, which is located at:

 501 West Adams St.

 Jacksonville, FL 32202